arkivanov/MVIKotlin/docs/store.md

 Here we extended the `CoroutineExecutor` class.
 The sum is calculated on the `Default` dispatcher and the `Message` is dispatched on the `Main` thread.

 > ⚠️ `CoroutineExecutor` provides the `CoroutineScope` property named `scope`, which can be used to run asynchronous tasks.
-The scope uses `Dispatchers.Main` dispatcher by default, which can be overriden by passing different `CoroutineContext` to the `CoroutineExecutor` constructor.
+The scope uses `Dispatchers.Main` dispatcher by default, which can be overridden by passing different `CoroutineContext` to the `CoroutineExecutor` constructor.
 The scope is automatically cancelled when the `Store` is disposed.

 ### Forwarding Actions